LookVie/LookVie/Alpha_Discussion.md

-UI design will have specific size - the Alpha's Alpha will be done by basic elements in Android Studio until this week(5/19) our goal will be finishing the Alpha's Alpha +DB test putting the data crawled to the server and test if it works
+UI design will have specific size - the Alpha's Alpha will be done by basic elements in Android Studio until this week(5/19) our goal will be finishing the Alpha's Alpha +DB test putting the data crawled to the server and test if it works Specific UI will be done for final DEMO

 The list of cinemas nearby will show cinemas in certain radius however if there is a cinema that has earlier screening time we will use the algorithm that we proposed and recommend the fastest way to watch the certain movie